Cat6A – 11 Reasons Why It Should Be Your Standard in 2024

 Anyone who follows technology trends and works to have the latest and greatest gadgets have one thing in common: They need a network with the best power.
 Everything we do now draws on our network, so it is necessary to have both the connectivity and hardware to help the network perform at its best.

 Fortunately, the tremendous advancements with technology opened a myriad of possibilities for developing a stronger, more stable network connection.
 Simultaneously, this increased the demand for cabling systems that transmit data seamlessly and over expanded distances.
+This is when Category 6 cable was introduced to improve on the performance of the Cat5e cable.

 What is CAT6A cabling?